 I was able to include a mix of contemporary, historical fiction and fantasy.
 Some of the books are what would be considered #OwnVoices books–written by authors who have experienced the challenges faced by the characters.
 As always, fee free to leave your further recommendations in the comments.
 (Note: book covers and titles are affiliate links.)

 Some of the books below cover autism, but for more selections visit my list of books with characters on the autistic spectrum.
+For books that deal with mental illness challenges take a peek here: Books about mental illness for 9-13 year olds.

 Planet Earth is Blue by Nicole Panteleakos is told from the point of view of twelve year old, Nova, who is autistic and mostly non-verbal.
 Separated from her big sister, Bridget, she now lives with new foster parents.
 Nova longs for Bridget, but believes in her sister’s promise that she will return in time to watch the launch of the Challenger.
 Beautifully written, with humor and heart, this book will not fade from your memory for a long time.